 - Web Developer is a professional and technical position that helps develop comprehensive services for the web environment including the development, organization, content and maintenance of web-based public and staff services.
 [Related titles Virtual Branch Manager].

-- Youth Services Librarian works with a range of ages, from birth through high school graduation.
-In certain cases, they may be called “children’s librarians,” “young adult or YA librarians,” or “teen librarians,” and have responsibility for collections, programming and outreach.
-In some instance they may also work with older teens, or “emerging adults,” ages 18 to 22 years.
+- Youth Services Librarians work with a range of ages, from birth through high school graduation.
+Depending on their primary service population, they may be called “children’s librarians,” “tween librarians,” “young adult, YA, or teen librarians.”
+They usually have responsibility for collections, programming and outreach.
+In some instance they may also work with older teens, or “emerging adults,” ages 18 to 22.
 [Related titles: See Youth Services Librarianship Pathway].

 Preparing to Enter the Profession of Public Librarianship:

 - Public Library Association (PLA): A Division of the American Library Association

 - The Association for Rural and Small Libraries (ARSL)

 - Association of Library Service to Children (ALSC)